phronmophobic/membrane-re-frame-example/README.md

 # membrane-re-frame-example

-A proof of concept to demonstrate using re-frame on top of a another platform besides reagent/react.
+A proof of concept to demonstrate using re-frame for desktop and terminal apps.

 ## Screenshots